Study in Europe, United States or Australia

 European countries recorded 1.3 million students, undertaking tertiary education as of 2018, with the United Kingdom, France, The Netherlands, Denmark, Germany and Sweden among the most frequented countries.

 The Best Countries for Studying Abroad

-While a vast number of countries accept international students from around the world, western countries in Europe, North America and Australia are the favourite destinations for international students
+While a vast number of countries accept international students from around the world, western countries in Europe, North America and Australia remain the favourite destinations for most international students.

-Our comprehensive guides provides helpful insights about each country in our program.
+Our comprehensive guides can provide more helpful insights about each country in our program.

 Courses with Most International Students in America and Europe